thenexthub/Codira/docs/SIL/Instructions.md

 operand escapes within the borrow scope introduced by this begin_borrow.

-The optional `var_decl` attribute specifies that the operand corresponds to a local variable in the Swift source.
+The optional `var_decl` attribute specifies that the operand corresponds to a local variable in the Codira source.

 This instruction is only valid in functions in Ownership SSA form.